 What parents need to know

 Parents need to know that Anne of Green Gables is generally very faithful adaptation of L.M.
 Montgomery's beloved novel about red-headed orphan Anne Shirley and has hardly any iffy content.
 Anne does accidentally get her best friend drunk in one scene, but it's due to an honest mix-up, and there are consequences.
 Other scenes include some mild peril and conflict, but overall this is a lovely, leisurely, kid-friendly story of another time.
 In fact, some younger kids may find it a little too leisurely, but if you spread the viewing out over several afternoons or evenings, they'll probably get sucked right in.
 If they do, they'll be delighted by Anne, whose imagination, impulsiveness, and thirst for love and friendship make her a very sympathetic, relatable character.

 What's the story?

 In ANNE OF GREEN GABLES, an adaptation of L.M.
-Montgomery's novel, 13-year-old orphan Anne Shirley (Megan Follows) is sent to picturesque Avonlea, on Canada's Prince Edward Island, to live with a new family.
+Montgomery's novel, young orphan Anne Shirley (Megan Follows) is sent to picturesque Avonlea, on Canada's Prince Edward Island, to live with a new family.
 At the story's outset, the odds are against Anne.
 Middle-aged siblings Marilla (Colleen Dewhurst) and Matthew (Richard Farnsworth) expected a boy -- someone who could take on much of the work at their farm.
 While Anne quickly wins Matthew over, Marilla proves a tougher nut to crack.
 But driven by love, persistence, passion, and the willingness to work hard, Anne is able to transcend her difficulties and fulfill her dreams.

 Is it any good?

 This movie is gorgeous to look at and brimming with simple truths about love, friendship, and family.
 The book has been adapted several times, but this version of Anne of Green Gables stands out as the one young viewers will remember.
-Beautifully adapted and dramatized, this evocation of turn-of-the-century rustic Canada is peopled with finely drawn characters whose personal stories captivate viewers.
+Beautifully adapted and dramatized, this evocation of turn-of-the-century Canada is peopled with finely drawn characters whose personal stories captivate viewers.
 "Bosom friend" Diana Barry is played earnestly by Schuyler Grant, and Jonathan Crombie is a fan favorite as Anne's tormentor-turned-friend Gilbert Blythe.
-Follows herself is a delightful Anne, plain on the surface but lit by an inner fire.
-She's hilariously outspoken and strong-willed.
+Follows herself is a delightful Anne, lit by an inner fire, hilariously outspoken, and strong-willed.